mtouzot/GameBEye/_sources/examples/colorizing_image.rst.txt

     """An example to change image color palette from BW to AZC."""

-    from GameBEye.gbcamimage import GBCamImage
+    from gamebeye.gbcamimage import GBCamImage
-    from GameBEye.gbcamcolors import GBColorPalettes
+    from gamebeye.gbcamcolors import GBColorPalettes
     import cv2

     # Path to the image